vitomadio/Context-API-Forms/README.md

 <Form>
 ```

-**4.** Also if you need a nested form, you can use a FieldArray as follows:
+**4.** Also if you need a nested form, you can use a FormSection as follows:

 ```
 import { Form, Field, FieldArrayForm } from 'context-api-form';